Cultural Anthropology is the study of cultural diversity in local and global settings.

 Cultural anthropology staff at Victoria University of Wellington have a wide variety of expertise and interests which is reflected in their teaching and research.
 Some of the topics being explored by our staff include: the ways that robot engineers in Japan understand humanity; how migration and food intersect; the ways that politics and concrete intertwine in Bangkok; music education and community development; how migration impacts on the lives of academics; questions of ethics in rural Andean economies; and the cultural significance of toheroa for Māori and the traditional and contemporary resource management practices associated with kaimoana.

 Our postgraduate students are also working on some exciting and original projects ranging from mushrooms to robots to queer mothers.

 The Anthropology programme hosts a regular seminar series offering opportunities to hear from leading international scholars and learn about the latest anthropological research.
 Our seminars are posted on our School events page or email us if you would like to be added to our seminar mailing list.

 Anthropologists in the news

-Check out our news round-up to find out what anthropologists are doing in New Zealand and worldwide.
+Check the Association of Social Anthropologists of Aotearoa New Zealand’s website to find out what anthropologists are doing in New Zealand and worldwide.